terion-name/Vagrant-for-Laravel-with-Nginx/readme.md

 * Redis
 * Updated shared folders mount (as of I've experienced problems with permissions with original setup)
 * Private network on IP 33.33.33.33
+* In Vagrantfile set DB creation flag and DBNAME (defaults to true and 'database') to create DB after provision

 If establishing of private network causes errors in VirtualBox, run (if on Mac):
 ```